systeminit/si/app/auth-portal/src/content/tutorial/02-dev_setup.md

 First things first - let’s set you up with a System Initiative development environment.
-You will need to check the source code out from GitHub, ensure your system has `nix` installed with its environment set up fully (*we highly recommend using the [Zero to Nix](https://zero-to-nix.com/start/install) installer over the  official installer*), start our ancillary services in Docker containers, and finally, compile and execute the various System Initiative services.
+You will need to check the source code out from GitHub, ensure your system has `nix` installed with its environment set up fully (*we highly recommend using the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer) over the  official installer*), start our ancillary services in Docker containers, and finally, compile and execute the various System Initiative services.

 *Note - If you’re running this in a VM, you’ll want to run through this all as a non-root user with sudo access.
 On a